raydtang/RemoteComputer/README.md

 <b> The project has been tested using a Computer System running Windows 10, which acted as the target Server and a
 Mobile device running Android version 5.1.0 which acted as the client.</b>

 <b>NB.
-Modifications and bug fixes will be greatfully acknowledged.
+Modifications and bug fixes will be gratefully acknowledged.